YiChiang12/bellabeat_case_study/docs/step4_analyze/step4_analyze.md

   - Fairly active: 7500–9999
   - Very active: 10000+

-- Visualize distribution as a bar or pie chart
+- Visualize distribution as a bar chart

 ---